syang8203/a4/README.md

-## DSCI 310 individual assignment on Quarto reproducible reports using R
+## DSCI 310 individual assignment on Quarto reproducible reports using Python

 This is a template repository
 for the individual assignment on Quarto reproducible reports using Python